joanabicacro/philcom2022/_posts/2022-10-03-Schedule and Registration.md

 ---
 Event Zoom Address: To be sent by the end of Oct.
-6th (or when provided)
+6th

 ---